 After filing, our Atlanta office lawyers will continue to gather evidence, monitor the progress of the case with the government and, as appropriate, work with Department of Justice (“DOJ”), IRS, or SEC to move the case along.
 Often, the government’s first major investigative step is to interview the whistleblower.
 They are particularly interested in evaluating the whistleblower’s effectiveness in telling the story and responding to questions in an informal setting.
 We prepare clients for this interview and stay with them every step of the way.
 After the interview, government attorneys and investigators sometimes request additional information and ask specific questions to deepen their understanding of key details.How Long Does it Take to for a Whistleblower Case in Georgia?

 Awhistleblower case can take several years to develop.
 While the government investigates a claim, the whistleblower must keep confidential the existence of the case, the complaint and other documents filed with the government.
-We work with our clients to manage and expedite the process within the constraints of the system, but patience and discretion are essential.How Much Should a Whistleblower Expect to Receive for a Successful Case?
+The whistleblower lawyers at our Atlanta firm work with our clients to manage and expedite the process within the constraints of the system, but patience and discretion are essential.How Much Should a Whistleblower Expect to Receive for a Successful Case?

 Whistleblower cases begins with evidence that someone has intentionally or recklessly billed the government more than they should, has paid less tax than they owe, or has misled investors in violation of the securities laws.
 Violations occur in a variety of settings and industries including health care, child care, child protection, education, research, mortgage lending, defense contracting, and procurement.
 With sufficient evidence, an FCA whistleblower, called a “relator” in FCA cases, can file a lawsuit in the government’s name.
 IRS and SEC whistleblowers do not file lawsuits.
 Rather, they provide information to enable the government to investigate the allegations and file claims as appropriate.
 In FCA and IRS cases, if the government recovers funds through negotiation or trial, the whistleblower typically receives between 10 and 30 percent of the government’s recovery.
 In SEC cases, the whistleblower’s award is 10 to 30 percent of the SEC sanctions imposed on the violator.